All Series > Virtue & Vice > Part 5

 Scripture says, “Do not conform yourselves to this age but be transformed by the renewal of your mind, that you may discern what is the will of God, what is good and pleasing and perfect” (Romans 12:2).

-—is to build a bridge of knowledge and understanding in the teachings of virtue (the ways of Christ)—turning the rudder of your free will toward union with God’s will, opening the sails of your soul, allowing the grace of the Holy Spirit to fill you, and carry you, ever-onward.
+“For the Scriptures are shallow enough for a babe to come and drink without fear of drowning and deep enough for theologians to swim in without ever reaching the bottom” (St. Jerome).
+This is what enlightens your intellect to the ways of Christ and the life of virtue.
+And in this renewal, you turn the rudder of your free will toward union with God’s will, opening the sails of your soul, allowing the grace of the Holy Spirit to fill you and carry you ever onward.

 Visual Resource